Abransh/Abransh/README.md

 # 👋 About Me
 Hi there, I'm Abransh Baliyan!<br><br>
 I'm a passionate software engineer, lifelong learner, and aspiring innovator with a deep-rooted interest in both technology and the wonders of physics.
 My journey in tech began with curiosity about the universe, which now fuels my drive to build cutting-edge solutions.<br>Curiosity-Driven: Ever since I first discovered the marvels of physics, I've been on a mission to understand how technology can unlock new possibilities.
-This innate curiosity pushes me to explore, learn, and innovate.<br>
+This innate curiosity pushes me to explore, learn, and innovate.<br><br>

 # 💻 Technical Skills <br>
 * C++ Development: Crafting high-performance applications with an emphasis on efficiency and scalability.<br>